paulcarroll/tabs/_pages/plain-white-tees/hey-there-delilah.md

 [Chorus]
 C                      Am
-Oh it’s what you do to me,
+Oh it’s what you do to me
 C                      Am
-Oh it’s what you do to me,
+Oh it’s what you do to me
 C                      Am
-Oh it’s what you do to me,
+Oh it’s what you do to me
 C                      Am
-Oh it’s what you do to me,
+Oh it’s what you do to me
                C       Am
 What you do to me.